How to Keep a Goal Journal: 7 Tips & Strategies

 You should ask yourself: What progress have I made on these goals?
 What challenges have I faced?
 What lessons did I learn?

-And if at any point you realize your original goal is no longer what you want, then that’s okay too.
+And if at any point you realize your original goal is no longer what you want, then that’s OK too.
 There is no shame in changing direction, especially since goals are never set in stone.

 You might not be 100% clear on what you want, but by reviewing your goals regularly, you can aim for your ideal destination.